jianzhnie/LLamaTuner/data/README.md

   dataset_format: alpaca
   multi_turn: False
 ```
-This will load the dataset from the HuggingFace hub.
+While training, the framework will load the dataset from the HuggingFace hub.
 If you want to load the dataset from local files, please specify the `local_path` field.

 ```yaml
 alpaca: